Coherent interplay between surface acoustic waves and coupled mechanical resonators: transition from plasmon-like to surface mediated coupling: Discussion

-The overall behavior observed for a 6-$\mu$m-gap suggests that mechanical coupling now prevails, the obtained results echoing those observed for instance while considering the coupling between nanomechanical string or beam resonators~\cite{Okamoto_NPhys2013,Gajo_APL2017}.
+The overall behaviour observed for a 6-$\mu$m-gap suggests that mechanical coupling now prevails, the obtained results echoing those observed for instance while considering the coupling between nanomechanical string or beam resonators~\cite{Okamoto_NPhys2013,Gajo_APL2017}.
 In contrast with the interaction observed at smaller separation distance, increasing the gap leads to a system that can rather be described as a four-mode coupled resonator system~\cite{Gajo_APL2017}, rather than as a set of coupled dipoles.
 This kind of transitions to different coupling regimes is common to both plasmonics~\cite{Funston_NL2009} and nanomechanics~\cite{Faust_PRL2012}.
 It is a good illustration of the wealth of mechanisms involved in the proposed SAW-based platform, leading to an incapacity to describe the SAW-mediated resonator-to-resonator interaction by a unique simple model, as neither a discrete dipole, nor a harmonic oscillator approach manage to give a general picture of the experimental observations.
-The used FEM model also fails to account for the polarization states of the resonators, although the frequency responses can be well anticipated whatever the considered configuration.
-This shows the relevance and importance of a direct observation of the spatial and vectorial behavior of the resonator motion for the interpretation of the coupling mechanisms at play, as was previously pointed out for optomechanical systems~\cite{Gloppe_NNano2014}.
-This also obviously highlights the need for a more complete model, encompassing both dissipation and potential nonlinearities, in addition to the already complex picture obtained by the current consideration of the surface wave propagation, the substrate anisotropy and piezoelectricity, and the full geometry of the mechanical resonators.
+In plasmonics, the critical gap parameter is usually defined in terms of particle diameter, that conditions the particle resonance frequency, and operating wavelength.
+In the proposed surface-acoustic-wave coupled resonators, that vibrate along a flexural mode, the relevant geometrical parameter is the resonator height, that conditions the pillar resonance frequency.
+This parameter is therefore to be correlated to the impinging SAW wavelength $\lambda$.
+The cases of 1.5~$\mu$m and 6~$\mu$m separation distances considered here, which correspond to about $\lambda/30$ and $\lambda/8$ respectively, lie unambiguously in the dipole-like or in the mechanical regime.
+The distinction between these two regimes is here made obvious by the observed polarisation states rather than by the only consideration of the frequency response.
+This shows the relevance and importance of a direct observation of the spatial and vectorial behaviour of the resonator motion for the interpretation of the coupling mechanisms at play, as was previously pointed out for optomechanical systems~\cite{Gloppe_NNano2014}.
+The used FEM model does not fully account for the polarisation states of the resonators.
+This highlights the need for a more complete model, encompassing both dissipation and potential nonlinearities, in addition to the already complex picture obtained by the current consideration of the surface wave propagation, the substrate anisotropy and piezoelectricity, and the full geometry of the mechanical resonators.